Internship/Co-op Program Overview

 If you have not already done so, complete Employer Account Activation on Handshake.

 · You will create your account, complete the employer profile, request to connect with ETSU, and post your internship, co-op opening, or job.

 · Once you are approved in the Handshake platform by University Career Services or CBAT Career Services, your position will be visible for approval as well.

 Effective fall 2014,we only list paid opportunities for our students, unless the employer is a not-for-profit entity.
 To review US Department of Labor "Fair Labor Standards Act Fact Sheet" regarding unpaid internships at for-profit entities, please click here.

 - Await applications from prospective interns/co-ops via email.

-- Once a candidate is selected, you and the student intern/co-op will work together
+- Once a candidate is selected, you and the student intern/co-op will discuss the contents

-- Once the learning agreement has been e-signed by all parties, the student will be issued a permit to register on Goldlink.
+- Once the Experiential Learning Form has been approved, the student will be issued a permit to register on Goldlink.